Prompts Blend Requirements and Solutions: From Intent to Implementation: Prompts and Requirements

+\textbf{Model Validation} Before devising an empirical research agenda around this model, we conducted an initial assessment of its applicability using a diverse set of prompt examples drawn from sources on the web and from the DevGPT dataset~\cite{xiao2024devgpt}.
+Selected examples are presented in Table~\ref{tab:prompt-examples}.
+In addition, we analyzed a sample of 359 prompts extracted from DevGPT (\textasciitilde2\% of the prompts in DevGPT) and examined the extent to which prompt content could be mapped to the dimensions of the Prompt Triangle.

+To obtain the sample, we randomly extracted initial prompts from conversations contained in \texttt{20230803\_095317\_commit\_sharings.json} and \texttt{20231012\_233628\_pr\_sharings.json}.
+We focused exclusively on initial prompts, as the objective at this stage was not to investigate prompt evolution during interactions, but rather to assess whether the Prompt Triangle dimensions are observable in standalone prompt formulations.
+Prompt content was categorized using Claude Sonnet 4.6 and subsequently reviewed manually to verify consistency.
+All prompts and analysis artifacts are available in the replication package~\cite{anonymous_2026_18713272}.

 Our analysis shown in Table~\ref{tab:compact_analysis} demonstrates a strong tendency toward structured, multi-component prompts.
-Requirements appeared in 98.3\% of prompts, establishing them as the foundational element of prompt construction.
-The predominant pattern ($n=64$, 53.3\%) incorporated all three components, indicating that users frequently provide comprehensive specifications of the solution.
-General solutions (76.7\%) are more commonly included than specific solutions (63.3\%), suggesting that users prefer constraining the solution while preserving implementation flexibility.
-Co-occurrence analysis shows that requirements with at least one solution component accounted for 85\% of prompts, while solution components appeared without requirements in only two cases (1.7\%)\footnote{One of these prompt was a clarification of the behaviour of a certain library.
-The second prompt in the conversation instructed the LLM to reformulate text.
-The other prompt was source code without additional instructions.}.
+Requirements (i.e., \emph{Functionality and Quality}) appeared in 80.8\% of prompts, establishing them as the foundational element of prompt construction.
+The predominant pattern ($n=247$, 68.8\%) incorporated all three components, indicating that users frequently provide comprehensive specifications of the solution. \emph{General Solutions} (79.7\%) are more commonly included than \emph{Specific Solutions} (69.4\%), suggesting that users prefer constraining the solution while preserving implementation flexibility.
+Co-occurrence analysis shows that requirements with at least one solution component accounted for all but two prompts.
 This asymmetry supports a way of thinking where specifying intent precedes the prescription of a solution.
-The secondary pattern of requirement-plus-general-solution prompts ($n=27$, 22.5\%) further supports a two-stage refinement process from ``what'' to ``how'' that may optionally extend to specific implementation details.
-Interestingly, 16 prompts (13.3\%) only contain requirements and no solution component.
-These are often requests to translate some text or simple questions about code snippets.
+The secondary pattern of requirement-plus-general-solution prompts ($n=39$, 10.9\%) further supports a two-stage refinement process from ``what'' to ``how'' that may optionally extend to specific implementation details.
+Around 20\% of prompts were not applicable as they did not relate to coding (e.g., ``translate to Spanish'').